oxidecomputer/amd-host-image-builder/README.md

     cargo run -- \
         -B amd-firmware/GN/1.0.0.a \
         -c etc/milan-gimlet-b-1.0.0.a.efs.json5 \
-        -r /path/to/nanobl-rs/obj/nanobl-rs.elf \
+        -r /path/to/target/x86_64-oxide-none-elf/release/bldb \
         -o milan-gimlet-b-1.0.0.a.img

 Here, the following are given as arguments:

 * `amd-firmware/GN/1.0.0.a` is in the search path for blobs,
 * The configuration file used is `etc/milan-gimlet-b-1.0.0.a.efs.json5`,
-* The reset image is `nanobl-rs/obj/nanobl-rs.elf`.
-Note that there are restrictions on the contents of the ELF file given to the image builder.  `amd-host-image-builder` extracts the segments that need to be in the reset image from the ELF file and stores them into the appropriate flash entries.
+* The reset image is `bldb`.
+Note that there are restrictions on the contents of the ELF file given to the image builder.
+  `amd-host-image-builder` extracts the segments that need to be in the reset image from the ELF file and stores them into the appropriate flash entries.
 Those entries will automatically be created and should _not_ be specified in the JSON configuration file.